 Shapefiles should not be zipped; select all of the files in the Shapefile when uploading (at the very least,

 .prj).
 How you select multiple files depends on your browser and operating system, but generally will involve shift-clicking, control-clicking or command-clicking.

 Selecting an existing opportunity dataset from the dropdown menu will give you options to:

 - (e.g. all attributes from a shapefile)

-You can also download your dataset as a geoTiff raster file for use in an external GIS application, or you can download it in our custom .grid format, which may be useful for preserving the exact data used in an analysis or transfering it between regions.
+Details of the opportunity dataset, such as the total number of opportunities and upload date are also shown.
+You can download your dataset as a geoTiff raster file for use in an external GIS application, or you can download it in the Conveyal custom .grid format, which may be useful for preserving the exact data used in an analysis or transferring it between regions.

 For projects in the United States, employment data from from the Longitudinal Employer-Household Dynamics (LEHD) Program can be imported with a one-click import function: